 The Role of IoT in Smart Grid Technology and Applications

-Overview: You may have come across the term smart grid while reading about sustainable power generation.
+Overview: You may have come across the term smart grid while reading about sustainable power generation and IoT.
 These smarter variants of electrical grids can help optimize electrical usage and reduce bills for consumers with innovative networking capabilities.
 This blog explains everything from their basics to their working.

 With the growing power requirement across the globe, we need to find smarter solutions for generating, storing, and delivering electricity.
 Today, the best way to accomplish this is for governments to replace traditional power grids with smart grids.

-Smart grids can supply power to consumers using digital communication that enables the monitoring and analysis of the electrical supply.
+Smart grids have many applications and can supply power to consumers using digital communication that enables the monitoring and analysis of the electrical supply.
 Doing so requires the use of IoT (Internet of Things) capabilities within the smart grid.
 Before we move on to explain why smart grids are required in the modern world, let’s go over the basics.